d-morrison/IntroStatActivities/_book/03-L02-EDA-wrap-up.md

 \vspace{0.8in}

-**13. Which measure of center is robust to outliers?
+13. **Which measure of center is robust to outliers?
 Explain your answer.**

 \vspace{0.5in}